-Figure 165: Search for tickets in CM/Archive
+Figure 145: Search for tickets in CM/Archive

-You can search for a ticket by name, subject, main customer, and creation or closing date.
+You can search for a ticket by name, subject, main customer, and creation, closing or archiving date.
 Wildcards can be used for the main customer and the subject.
 It is possible to combine two search criteria: You can search by name, subject or main customer, and provide a date range (creation or closing date of the ticket) in addition.